March 22, 2022

 Most of us have received suspicious emails asking for bank account details or other personal information.
 But cybercriminals also frequently use phone calls to trick people into providing personal information, for example, by claiming to be from a government agency or pretending to be a client.
 It can be even harder to spot such calls if they are using stolen data to answer verification questions.

 With passive voice biometrics, companies can analyze voices in near real-time to detect any suspicious callers.
-During a phone call or shortly afterward, the voice biometrics system compares how a caller speaks with their stored voiceprint to verify their identity.
+During a phone call or shortly afterward, the voice biometrics technology compares how a caller speaks with their stored voiceprint to verify their identity.
 If it doesn’t match, the system marks the caller as having failed the verification process and shows a notification about a suspicious call.

 As the identity check is performed in the background without the fraudsters knowing, workers have sufficient time to verify the information provided and notify managers about the suspicious call.